0xZKc0de/leetcode/README.md

 ## Technology

-**Python 3** - All solutions are implemented in Python 3, focusing on clean, efficient code with clear algorithmic thinking.
+**Python 3** - All solutions are implemented in Python 3 and C++, focusing on clean, efficient code with clear algorithmic thinking.

 ## Problem Count